mathieureguer/drawbotgrid/README.md

-# ColumnBaselineGridTextBox
+#  columnBaselineGridTextBox

-`ColumnBaselineGridTextBox(text, (x, y, w, h), baselineGrid, subdivisions=2, gutter=10, align="left")` is a `ColumnTextBox` that takes a `BaselineGrid` object as an additonal argument.
+`columnBaselineGridTextBox(text, (x, y, w, h), baselineGrid, subdivisions=2, gutter=10, align="left")` is a `columnTextBox` that takes a `BaselineGrid` object as an additonal argument.
 It will adjust the text `lineHeight` in order ot make it snap to the baseline grid.

 ```python